 Condensation is the most common form of unwanted dampness in buildings and occurs when warm moist air comes into contact with a cold surface.

-The four main causes of condensation
+There are four main causes of condensation:

 - lack of heat

 There are a number of ways you can reduce condensation.
 Try implementing this advice at home:

 - Where possible, use your heating system efficiently and effectively.
 It's more effective to have heating on a low setting for longer to maintain a minimum temperature rather than heating to high temperatures at short bursts

 - Open windows a little when cooking and showering

 - Make sure tumble dryers are vented outside

 Take a look at Energy Savings Trust’s useful video on minimising condensation at home: